nngeek195/Telagram-G-Drive-Bot/README.md

 # Telegram G-Drive Bot

 This is a telegram bot specially design for integrate and upload telegram documents to Google drive 👾👾.
-By using this bot you can upload any file in telegram to your google drive.
 Make a public folder in you drive and provide it to bot.
 Then Enjoy ☺️☺️

 ## How Use The Bot (For Users)